rodprogramdev/100-days-of-code/log.md

  # Day 91: July 9, 2019
 Progress: Still feel like I need to improve on my logic, having a difficult time with understanding the concept of invocation of a function.
 Currently working on coding challenge#4 calculating Body Mass challenge.

+ # Day 92: July 10, 2019
+ Progress: Understood the process of invoking a method inside of an object literal, reviewed lessons on how to make use of a for and while loops and how to make use of the continue and break statement.
+Found out that we can actually skip the curly bracket for the code block if its just a single line of code we are working on.